Supply Chain’s Guide to Partnering with Surgeons – Part 3: Speak The Same Language

 Emotional intelligence is the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.
 It is the key to both personal and professional success.

-Achieving your desired results takes emotional intelligence, visual storytelling capabilities, and speaking a common language to achieve the desired result.
+Achieving your desired results takes emotional intelligence, visual storytelling capabilities, and the ability to speak a common language.

 Use Emotional Intelligence to Overcome Clinician Resistance